Philippe-Cholet/rusty-aoc/README.md

 I first used "clap" to parse command line arguments but the compile times were longer.

 ### Dependencies
-Just "anyhow" and "itertools" at the moment to solve puzzles.
+"anyhow" (error handling), "itertools" (iterators are nice), "petgraph" (graph algorithms), "good_lp" (linear programming) at the moment to solve puzzles.

-But I might need "regex", "num", "petgraph", "ndarray" at some point, eventually others.
+But I might need "regex", "num", "ndarray" at some point, eventually others.

 I also use "quote" and "syn" for procedural macros ; and "cargo_toml" to parse dependencies inside a macro.